ayoungblood/xusto/design.md

 program header is optional
 if no program header is found, iptr = [0,0] and ivec = [1,0]
 dimensions are implicit from maximum line lengths if not specified
 popping an empty stack returns 0
 \ is a special character, indicating the program header
+Program space is 64-bit
+When printing cells of the program space as characters, the least significant byte is displayed.
+Similarly, when echoing program space in debug mode, values are truncated to the 8 LSBs.

 #### Flags